jyanko/flox-playground/README.md

 Simple demonstration of fresh clone of git repo to a stood up vanilla rundeck server in 4 commands.

-After running these four commands, a basic rundeck server is up and available at http://localhost:4440 in about 30 seconds.
 - This starts up rundeck locally
   - with default user/pass
   - with local h2 db - not suitable for prod use